String Manipulation

 Bacon Cipher

-In DECODE mode, the tool assumes that the cipher text being input is in the general format of 5 letter groups, using A amd B.The example: ABBAB AABAA BABAB AABAA BAAAB AAAAA AABBA AAAAA ABAAA ABBAB produces the cleartext 'never again'.
-Having no spaces or too many spaces is acceptable and will not affect the output.
+In DECODE mode, the tool assumes that the cipher text being input is in the general format: ABBAB AABAA BABAB AABAA BAAAB AAAAA AABBA AAAAA ABAAA ABBAB ( 'never again' ), however having no spaces or too many spaces is acceptable and will not affect the output.

 NB: in the 24 letter version, J and V have been removed.
 Therefore I/J and U/V are interchangable.